Svyatogor3757/Palette/README.md

 An application for working with colors and copying colors to the clipboard.
 Features:
-1. The history of the selected colors is available and loading /saving HEX colors in the format (#FFFFFF) from / to a file.
+1. The history of the selected colors is available and loading/saving HEX colors in the format (#FFFFFF) from/to a file.
 2. Pipette - to work with the pipette, hold down the pipette button and hover over the desired area
 3. Copy to Clipboard
 click on color: